-Facebook’s Chief Technology Officer, Mike Schroepfer, will oversee consolidated division related to “new platforms and infrastructure”, while Vice President of Growth, Javier Olivan, will do the same for centralized services such as the ads system.
+Facebook’s Chief Technology Officer, Mike Schroepfer, will oversee a consolidated division related to “new platforms and infrastructure”, while Vice President of Growth, Javier Olivan, will do the same for centralized services such as the ads system.

-David Marcus, the head of Messenger, is leaving his post in order to set up a group to explore how Facebook can use the latest Cryptocurrency related Blockchain technology, and see if it may have other business applications as a ledger for recording transactions, although Marcus said Facebook was “starting from scratch.”
+David Marcus, the head of Messenger, is leaving his post in order to set up a group to explore how Facebook can use the latest Cryptocurrency related Blockchain technology and see if it may have other business applications as a ledger for recording transactions, although Marcus said Facebook was “starting from scratch.”

 Stan Chudnovsky, Messenger’s product chief, shall succeed Marcus as the new head of Messenger.

 Lastly, Kevin Weil, head of products at Instagram, is leaving his post to join Facebook’s blockchain division.
 He is being succeeded by Adam Mosseri, the current head of the Facebook News Feed.